TOMP-WG/TOMP-REF/README.md

 There are also other possibilities to start up other operators, look at the application.yml.

 If you want to add extra functionality to a (new) operator, please make another provider class for that TO in each module.

+## Front end
+There is no front end yet.
+The front end to develop can use the endpoints from the TOMP API to access the information.
+This way you can also test TO component.

 ## Example calls
 The {id} is produced by the example planning call.
 All the components don't persist data, so restarting them requires new calls.